wassim-mezghanni/airflow_project/README.md

   - cp data/nyc-taxi-trip-duration.csv data/nyc-taxi-trip-duration$(date -v-1d +%Y-%m-%d).csv  # macOS

 Ensure the data directory is mounted into the containers at /data as noted above.

----

-## Troubleshooting
-- WEATHER_API_KEY is not set → fetch_weather_data will raise a RuntimeError.
-Ensure .env is created and env vars are passed into containers via docker-compose.yml.
-- File not found: /data/nyc-taxi-trip-durationYYYY-MM-DD.csv → verify the dated file exists and that ./data is mounted to /data in both webserver and scheduler.
-- Can’t access UI on :8080 → ensure the container is healthy and the port isn’t in use.
-- Postgres table not appearing → confirm task_load_to_postgres ran and that the connection string is reachable from within containers.